 - Pregnant women who habitually engage in vigorous-intensity aerobic activity or are highly active can continue physical activity during pregnancy and the postpartum period, provided that they remain healthy and discuss with their health-care provider how and when activity should be adjusted over time.

 Physical Activity for People With Disabilities

 The benefits of physical activity for people with disabilities have been studied in diverse groups.
 These groups include stroke victims, people with spinal cord injury, multiple sclerosis, Parkinson’s disease, muscular dystrophy, cerebral palsy, traumatic brain injury, limb amputations, mental illness, intellectual disability, and dementia.

 Overall, the evidence shows that regular physical activity provides important health benefits for people with disabilities.
 The benefits include improved cardiovascular and muscle fitness, improved mental health, and better ability to do tasks of daily life.
 Sufficient evidence now exists to recommend that adults with disabilities should get regular physical activity.
-Physical activity in children and adolescents with disabilities is considered in Chapter 3—Active Children and Adolescents.

 Explaining the Guidelines